Nineteen boats carrying invasive mussels stopped at B.C. borders - Salmon Arm Observer

-While lake sampling this spring and summer for invasive mussels in the Columbia Shuswap region looked good, several watercraft carrying the dangerous species were found while they were entering B.C.
+While lake sampling this spring and summer for invasive mussels in the Columbia Shuswap region looked good, several watercraft carrying the threatening species were found while they were entering B.C.

 A B.C.
 Invasive Mussel Defence Program report from late April to Sept.
 15 of this year shows that out of more than 50,000 inspections, 1,240 were considered high risk while 19 were found carrying invasive zebra or quagga mussels.